 Just Say No to Google Opportunism

-I chose to call this post “Just Say No Google Opportunism” because to me it’s what Hugo Guzman has been advocating here, opportunism in the face of an almighty Google.
+I chose to call this post “Just Say No to Google Opportunism” because to me it’s what some marketers are advocating: opportunism in the face of an almighty Google.

 Let me cite the definition of opportunism first so that we know what I’m talking about.

 I rarely use Wikipedia as a source but this time they explain the term better than the dictionaries.
 It goes beyond the simple explanation to state: